Jason Bedrick is the Director of Policy at EdChoice and was a policy analyst with Cato’s Center for Educational Freedom from 2012 to 2017.

-Bedrick has published numerous studies on educational choice programs with organizations such as the Friedman Foundation for Educational Choice, the Pioneer Institute, the Show‐Me Institute, and the Caesar Rodney Institute.
-His articles have been featured in the New York Post, the Boston Globe, the Palm Beach Post, the Fort Worth Star‐Telegram, the Las Vegas Review‐Journal, the New Hampshire Union Leader, National Review, National Affairs, Education Next, the Federalist, and Townhall.com.
+Bedrick previously served as a legislator in the New Hampshire House of Representatives and was an education policy research fellow at the Josiah Bartlett Center for Public Policy.
+He has published numerous studies on educational choice programs with organizations such as the Heritage Foundation, the Texas Public Policy Foundation, the Pioneer Institute, the Show‐Me Institute, and the Caesar Rodney Institute.
+His articles have been featured in the New York Post, the Boston Globe, the Palm Beach Post, the Fort Worth Star‐Telegram, the Las Vegas Review‐Journal, the New Hampshire Union Leader, National Review, National Affairs, Education Next, the Federalist, and Townhall.com, among others.

-Bedrick received his master’s in public policy from the John F. Kennedy School of Government at Harvard University, where he was a fellow at the Taubman Center for State and Local Government.
+Bedrick received his master’s degree in public policy from the John F. Kennedy School of Government at Harvard University, where he was a fellow at the Taubman Center for State and Local Government.
 His thesis, “Choosing to Learn,” assessed scholarship tax credit programs operating in eight states, including their program design, impact on student performance, fiscal impact, and popularity.